exoad/hi_charles/README.md

 # hi_charles
+> Run, compile, and build source code and binary files at your own risk.
+The original authors are not responsible for any damages.

 Hi Charles! is a user generated malware created by me.

 User generated means the user is the one whom activates this program.